Bhavya022/David-s-Bridal-clone/README.md

  Bridal.com
 about us
 We live for coffee, pet videos, and celebrations!
 What started in 1950 as a single Florida bridal salon has grown into an international destination for weddings, proms, quinceañeras, and more.
 We know a bit about making dreams come true—one in three brides in the U.S. purchases her dress from us—and we can’t wait to help you get ready for the big event, party, gala, shindig, or soirée.

+our mission
+why we exist
+From Friday nights out to once-in-a-lifetime weddings, quinceañeras to anniversary dinners, we exist for magical moments.

+24/7 INSPO ON YOUTUBE LIVE
+like nowhere else
+how we’re different
+Exclusive designs, exceptional value, more sizes for every body, best-in-class partners—discover the ways we can make your occasions all the more special.

+THE DAVID’S DIFFERENCE

 Our story began when our founder, Jane, was struggling to find a comfortable mattress for her own home.
 Frustrated with the lack of options and high prices on the market, she decided to take matters into her own hands and started doing research on the best materials and construction techniques for mattresses.